Doc-Le/Project-Milestone-1/README.md

 There are two types of validation events: errors and warnings.
 * Errors are reported when the checked CSS does not respect the CSS recommendation.
 * Warnings do not state a problem regarding the specification.
-They are used to notify that some CSS-input and could lead to a strange behaviour on some user agents.
+They are used to notify that some CSS-input and could lead to a strange behavior on some user agents.

 ## Further Testing

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhone X.
 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.